1996 Libertarian National Convention

 The 1996 Libertarian National Convention was held in at the Hyatt Regency-Capitol Hill Hotel in Washington, DC, during the first weekend in July.
 Harry Browne was chosen as the party's nominee for president in the 1996 election.

 "Declare your Independence" was the theme of the convention.

 Libertarians hold a national convention, every two years to vote on party bylaws, platform and resolutions and elect national party officers and a judicial committee.
 Every four years it nominates presidential and vice presidential candidates.

-Background
+Primaries

-Some non-binding primary contests were held in some state's, such as in Illinois.
+Some non-binding primary contests were held in some states:

 Voting for presidential nomination

 First ballot

 Harry Browne was nominated on the first ballot, gathering a majority of the voting delegates and defeating Rick Tompkins, Irwin Schiff and Doug Ohmen.

 Voting for vice presidential nomination

 The convention voted to suspend the rules and allow a voice vote for the vice presidential nomination.
 After an initial voice vote led to a roll-call vote, Jo Jorgensen easily prevailed against no opposition, with 36 votes going to None of the Above.